farisT/ReactStack/README.md

 ### Development

-In order to start-up Create-React-App's development server and run the Express API run:
+In order to start-up Create-React-App's development server and run the Express API run this command on the root folder level:

 ```
 npm run dev